0

 Alternatives to Vitl

-SelfDecode: The best health-focused DNA analysis that offers detailed health recommendations through personalized wellness reports.
-Additionally, getting access to SelfDecode Labs can offer insights based on over 500 lab markers.
+SelfDecode: A comprehensive DNA analysis that offers detailed health recommendations through over 300+ personalized health & trait reports.
+Additionally, getting access to SelfDecode Labs can offer insights on over 1,000 lab markers.

 Vitl Review Summary

-If you’re interested in optimizing your overall health, however, you’ll need to look at more than just what’s offered by Vitl.
-An alternative such as SelfDecode analyzes up to 83 million genetic variants to deliver personalized diet, lifestyle, and supplement recommendations for less than $100 annually.
-What’s more, get access to SelfDecode Labs and upload your labs to get insights on over 500 lab markers and how to optimize them.
+However, for customers who are interested in a DNA test that covers beyond nutrition insights, SelfDecode can be a good alternative.
+SelfDecode analyzes up to 83 million genetic variants to deliver personalized diet, lifestyle, and supplement recommendations.
+What’s more, get access to SelfDecode Labs and upload your labs to get insights on over 1,000 lab markers and how to optimize them.

 Related Articles